 The NSW-Victoria interconnector exhibits a similar trend, with energy flowing south into Victoria during peak periods, and north into NSW during off-peak periods.

-El Nino is a weather phenomenon which causes higher than usual temperatures.
+El Niño is a weather phenomenon that causes higher than usual temperatures.
 This, of course, leads to more demand as people turn up their air conditioning.

 Snowy and Tasmania